 After the study, TXDOT and CAMPO prioritized the mid-term solution funding to provide some relief on RM620 south of the dam.
 Lakeway is providing partner funding for those improvements.
 However, the mid-term solutions needed north of the dam are not funded and therefore do not appear in the current Transportation Improvement Plan.
 This despite that this section will remain in a failing state even after the 2019-2020 improvements such as the bypass and despite the identification of both the long and mid term solutions being the top identified needs based on public input.

 Central government stakeholder support is critical for beginning the necessary and proposed solutions for the RM-620 corridor.
 Key stakeholders include:

 - State of Texas / TX-DOT

 - Both Rep. Paul Workman and our TXDOT area engineer Terry McCoy – have shown strong support for the RM 620 corridor projects.
-However, funding from the State is highly constrained.
+Funding for the 2222 / 620 project has now been secured.
 TXDOT has shown a willingness to partner with local governments in funding projects such as those proposed for RM-620.
-The model of cooperative funding has allowed other cities such as Dallas and Houston to build out mature transportation infrastructure while securing limited state funds.
-A similar approach is suggested for RM-620 improvement projects
+TXDOT has not shown a suggested funding timeline for the mid-term improvements north of the dam while they have moved ahead with the mid-term improvements south of the dam.

 - Travis County